SunnyWan59/QD-ELC-BERT/README.md

 # QD-ELC-BERT
-My own implementation of the babyLM ELC BERT, as described in the 2023 paper "Not all layers are equally as important: Every Layer Counts BERT" by Charpentier and Samuel
+My own implementation of the babyLM ELC BERT, as described in the 2023 paper "Not all layers are equally as important: Every Layer Counts BERT" by Charpentier and Samuel.

 #Bibliography